 There are a few executive lounges on the Mezzanine levels, including the HSBC Premier Lounge which is located across from the Comfort Lounge.

 Keep in mind that you can only access the Comfort Airport Lounge for international flights out of Istanbul, since any domestic flight passengers won’t be able to access this secured area.

 Priority Pass has a huge selection of executive airport lounges, and the Comfort Lounge is one of the three Istanbul Priority Pass lounges you can choose to visit at Istanbul International Airport.

 It’s open 24 hours daily, and has the maximum of 4 hours stay.
 Children under 7 years old can enter the lounge for free with an accompanying adult.

 When you enter the double sliding glass doors to check in, they have a roped off course to the main desk.
 It is necessary as some visitors just enter the room without checking in.
 We saw a lady who even tried to walk over the rope to gain access.

 The attendant will check you in by verifying your membership, and the process won’t take long.

-The lounge space is basically one medium-sized room.
+Basically, the lounge space is just a medium-sized room.